 3 tsp ground turmeric

-First we prepared all the vegetables, putting the roughly diced cauliflower and pears in one bowl, and the courgettes, cucumber and beans in another.
-We mixed the salt with about 3 litres of water, and covered both sets of vegetables with the salt water, using a plate to keep the vegetables submerged.
-We then covered with cling film, and set aside overnight.
+First prepare all the vegetables, putting the roughly diced cauliflower and pears in one bowl, and the courgettes, cucumber and beans in another.
+Mix the salt with about 3 litres of water, and cover both sets of vegetables with the salt water, using a plate to keep the vegetables submerged.
+Cover with cling film, and set aside overnight.

-The next morning, we drained the vegetables, rinsed them under the tap, and placed the cauliflower and pears in a large pan with the vinegar, coriander seeds, mustard seeds and sugar.
-We also added the ginger and garlic which we had blitzed with a little of the vinegar in a blender.
-We bought the contents of the pan to a boil and allowed to simmer for a couple of minutes before adding the cucumber, courgettes and beans.
+The next morning, drain the vegetables, rinse them under the tap, and place the cauliflower and pears in a large pan with the vinegar, coriander seeds, mustard seeds and sugar.
+Add the ginger and garlic.
+Bring the contents of the pan to a boil and allow to simmer for a couple of minutes before adding the cucumber, courgettes and beans.
 Allow to simmer for another minute, check the vegetables are cooked to your liking (bearing in mind you want them to have a nice crunchy bite) and then drain them, reserving the cooking liquid.

 Mix the cornflour, mustard powder and turmeric in a bowl, then whisk in the hot vinegar, making a thin yellow sauce.
 Return to a saucepan and cook over a low heat, stirring continuously until it has thickened – it should be thick enough to coat the back on the wooden spoon!